 Power of attorney documents grant this person legal authority to take control of financial and legal matters if this occurs- ultimately helping to look after your affairs according to your own wishes, and safeguard your life work for your family.

 When these directives come into effect will depend on your instructions.
 For most people, the powers come into play if you lose your decision-making abilities - for example, if you fall into a coma or become mentally ill.

-A Financial Power of Attorney gives a trusted person control over your bank accounts, share holdings, insurance payouts, and anything related to money or assets.
-Financial power of attorney powers also extend to legal decisions, if the need to sign documents or appear in the Supreme Court on your behalf.
-A Financial Power of Attorney should not be confused with a Medical Power of Attorney or Enduring Guardianship which provides instructions for healthcare and medical decisions.
+A Financial Power of Attorney will appoint a trusted person control over your bank accounts, share holdings, insurance payouts, and anything related to money or assets.
+Financial power of attorney powers also extend to legal decisions, if the need to sign documents or appear in the Supreme Court on your behalf arises.

 There are two different variations of financial Power of Attorney which will impact the extent of an Attorney's responsibilities.